 Weaken Summons (Su)

-At 12th level, as a standard action, a summoner can attempt to weaken a summoned creature within 60 feet.
-The targeted creature takes a –2 penalty on attack and damage rolls and to Armor Class for 1 minute per summoner level.
+At 12th level, as a standard action, a summoner can emanate a 60-ft.-aura that attempts to weaken summoned creatures.
+The affected creatures take a –2 penalty on attack and damage rolls and to Armor Class.
 A successful Will save (DC 10 + half of the summoner’s level + his Charisma modifier) negates this effect.
-A given summoned creature can’t be targeted by this ability more than once per 24-
+A given summoned creature can’t be targeted by this ability more than once per 24-hour period.
+This aura can be projected for a total of 1 minute per summoner level per day, spent in minute intervals.

 Life Bond (Su)